-The TBVME is the primary agency responsible for ensuring the public's welfare with regards to veterinary medicine and persons who are Equine Dental Providers.
-Texans who are animal owners are the potential public who will come in contact with the Board.
-Veterinarians and equine dental providers are required to post information about the Board and contact information in their offices.
+The TBVME is the primary agency responsible for ensuring the public's welfare with regards to veterinary medicine, persons who are Equine Dental Providers, and persons who hold a license as a Licensed Veterinary Technician.
+Texans who are animal owners and livestock production owners are the potential public who will come in contact with the Board.
+Veterinarians, veterinarian technicians, and equine dental providers are required to post information about the Board and contact information in their offices.
 This ensures that the licensees' clientele are aware of the Board and their right to file a complaint.
 The complaint form is available on the agency's website along with brochures that outline the complaint process.